zaclummys/apex-by-example/classes/README.md

 }
 ```

-Uses for public instance variables include:
-- ✅ Data Transfer Objects (DTOs) to transfer data between layers.
-- ✅ Simple data structures where you want to expose the data directly.
-- ✅ Simple classes where you want to expose the data directly.
-- ✅ Classes that are used for serialization or deserialization.

 > [!TIP]
 > Use public instance variables for simple data structures or Data Transfer Objects (DTOs) where you want to expose the data directly.
 For more complex classes, consider using private instance variables with indirect access through methods.

 #### Private Instance Variables

-Private instance variables are variables associated with an instance that can only be accessed from within the class.
+Private instance variables are instance variables that can only be accessed from within the class.
 They are typically used to encapsulate data and prevent external access.
 They are defined using the `private` access modifier.
 For example:

 ```apex
 public class Order {